Ardakilic/backmeup/README.md

 * The script dumps all of your MySQL databases individually.
 * The script backs up all of your Web files (e.g: root path of all of your virtual hosts).
 * The script compresses your web-root and databases to a single archive.
-* The script uploads the compressed archive into a folder in your Dropbox account, Amazon S3 bucket or Owncloud Server.
+* The script uploads the compressed archive into a folder in your Dropbox account, Amazon S3 bucket, Mega.nz or to a WebDav solution such as OrnCloud/NextCloud Server.
 * If the `method` is set to `dropbox`, The script makes sure that you always have the newest Dropbox-Uploader script.
 * After the upload, the script cleans up the temporary files (dumps, the archive itself).